AnantharamanLab/METABOLIC/README.md

 - **METABOLIC result table**

-This spreadsheet has 7 tabs:
+This spreadsheet has 6 tabs:

     - "HMMHitNum" = Number of HMM hits. if you scroll to the right with the coloured cells you'll find the presence/absence, the number of hits, and on which scaffold it was on.
     - "FunctionHit" = hits to custom HMM curated database.
     - "KEGGModuleHit" = KEGG module hits with modules and modules category names.
     - "KEGGModuleStepHit" = similar to the previous one but broken down into smaller categories (steps).
-	- "KEGGidentifierHit" = the KEGG identifier searching result - KEGG identifier numbers and hits.
 	- "dbCAN2Hit" = the dbCAN2 searching result - the CAZys numbers and hits.
 	- "MEROPSHit" = the MEROPS peptidase searching result - the MEROPS peptidase numbers and hits.